 How long will it take to process the application?

-The average processing time is about three to four months.
 The claims for a revised decision will be processed in the order they are received by Customs.
 Completing the application with care will speed up its processing.

 You will receive Customs’ decision on repayment by post.
 Please not that it may take several days for the repayment of import duties to appear in your bank account.